 The Europass European curriculum vitae is a standard created by the European Union for compiling standard CVs for the whole of Europe.

-The European format for the curriculum vitae fits within the Europass project was designed to prevent different countries belonging to the European Union from adopting different criteria for compiling and evaluating CVs and in order to allow greater mobility within the Union.
+The European format for the curriculum vitae fits within the Europass project was designed to prevent different countries belonging to the European Union from adopting different criteria for compiling and evaluating CVs, and about how to buy a resume online, and in order to allow greater mobility within the Union.

 All elements included in Europass